camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/use-connectors/inbound.md

    Another example, when you wish to return a one-time subscription challenge.
 Given your webhook triggered with body `{"event": "subscribe", "challenge":"myRandomChallenge"}`.
 You can return challenge back with the following expression `=if request.body.event = "subscribe" then request.body.challenge else null` which will produce a plain string `"myRandomChallenge"` as a response.
    There is also a special keyword `correlation`, which when used in response body expression can return a Zeebe correlation result.
 Given a response body expression `=correlation`, a webhook execution will return `{"activated":true,"errorData":null,"type":"START_EVENT","correlationPointId":"2251799813687968","responseData":{"processInstanceKey":2251799813688006,"bpmnProcessId":"Process_1rxisne","processDefinitionKey":2251799813687968,"version":7}}`.

-If the Webhook Connector is applied to an **Intermediate Catch Event**, you would also need to specify the following fields:
+If the Webhook Connector is applied to an **intermediate catch event**, you also need to specify the following fields:

 9. **Correlation key (process)** - a FEEL expression that defines the correlation key for the subscription.
-This corresponds to the **Correlation key** property of a regular **Message Intermediate Catch Event**.
+This corresponds to the **Correlation key** property of a regular **message intermediate catch event**.
 10. **Correlation key (payload)** is a FEEL expression used to extract the correlation key from the incoming message.
 This expression is evaluated in the Connector Runtime and the result is used to correlate the message.

 For example, given that your correlation key is defined with `requestIdValue` process variable, and the request body contains `{"request": {"id": 123}}`, your correlation key settings will look like this: